TobsBP/Data-Science/README.md

 # Data-Science

-Here I will note everything that I'm learning in this discipline: Data Science with Python.
+Here I will note everything that I'm learning in this discipline: Data Science with Python!